 Customers Prefer Providers that Prioritize Integration

-When scanning the enterprise mortgage technology space, it is apparent that the companies who have risen to the top are those that have promoted the integration of complementary services.
-With so much mortgage software available now, lending teams are hungry for platforms that value these integrations, and provide open frameworks that allow other “best-of-breed” applications to create their own integrations – expanding their service capabilities and reach.
+When scanning the enterprise mortgage technology space, it’s apparent that the companies who rise to the top are those who promote the integration of complementary services.
+With so much mortgage software available now, lending teams are hungry for platforms that value these integrations and provide open frameworks that allow other “best-of-breed” applications to create their own integrations – expanding their service capabilities and reach.

 How does integration propel companies to success?

 Does your platform integrate with my LOS?
 Does your platform integration with my CRM?
 How about Software X?
 These are very common questions that lenders and loan officers ask software providers when vetting a tech purchase.
-Potential customers want their systems to be seamless, and they’ll prioritize the platforms that integrate with those they already have, use, and love.
+Potential customers want their systems to be seamless.
+They’ll prioritize the platforms that integrate with those they already have, use, and love.
 From a business perspective, it makes sense to embrace this demand.
-By leveraging partnerships, platforms not only please customers by allowing them to continue to benefit from their other platforms, but integration can add key functionality from a recognizable brand, and much quicker than would normally be possible.
+By leveraging partnerships, platforms please customers by allowing them to continue to benefit from their other platforms.
+However, integration can add key functionality from a recognizable brand and much more quickly than would normally be possible.

 Why does a failure to integrate hold back other enterprises?

 Where mortgage software companies go wrong is when they close their platform off or become overly selective in their partnerships.
-By trying to build what others already specialize in, these companies run the risk of creating a feature or service that won’t get used by customers who have already chosen a preferred platform for that functionality.
+When companies try to build what others already specialize in, they run the risk of creating a feature or service that customers won’t use.
+This makes sense; these customers have already chosen a preferred platform for that functionality.
 This wastes valuable engineering time that could have been spent strengthening core functionality or developing new desirable integrations.